MicrosoftDocs/Viva/Viva/solutions/introduction.md

 # Microsoft Viva Accelerators

 Microsoft Viva Accelerators can help you create foundation applications and workflows to solve common business problems.
-These accelerators enable you to access, transform, and utilize your existing Microsoft data sources, such as Microsoft Topics and Microsoft Graph.
+These accelerators enable you to access, transform, and utilize your existing Microsoft data sources, such as Microsoft Graph.
 The following solutions include step-by-step walkthroughs and code sample to help guide you.

 ## Data lake solution